JN Port gets final go ahead to set up SEZ

 The SEZ will be inside the port as in the case of Jebel Ali and other similar ports abroad.
 The entire land has already been developed and ready for construction.
 The roads have already been constructed, arrangements for water supply and power distribution has been made, etc.

 “We are in the process of appointing four consultants to undertake the various functions,” stated Mr Radhakrishnan.
 “These four consultants will be for preparing the feasibility studies; another for preparing the detailed project report.
 A special consultant will be entrusted with the actual supervision of the work of the entire project - since I don’t wish to involve our port engineers for this and the fourth for EPC related work.
 In a couple of months we expect to get things moving.”

 JNPT is also in the process of undertaking capital dredging work to enhance the draft of the port to 14 meters for which it is set to raise $ 333.3 million through a tax free bond issue.

-The money will fund the first phase of a $ 1.3 billion dredging project required to increase the draft of the common approach channel for Mumbai harbor and JNPT.
-“We can issue infra bonds of up to $ 1.1 billion and we will be raising $ 333.3 million before March,” informed Mr Radhakrishnan.
+The money will fund the first phase of a $ 1.3 billion dredging project required to increase the draft of the common approach channel for Mumbai harbor and JNPT. “,” informed Mr Radhakrishnan.
 “JNPT is undertaking dredging in two-phases which will increase the draft initially to 14 meters and then to 17 meters from the present 11 meters.”

 Five bids have already been received by the JNPT for the first phase of the dredging and work for this is expected to start by November.
 According to the Chairman the first phase of dredging is expected to be completed in two years.